 Returning to Vietnam was a no brainer.
 Just to have the chance to have some authentic Vietnamese cuisine is worth going out of my way for.
-On my recent around the world tour I had the option of laying over in middle of nowhere China, Manila, or Ho Chi Minh City.
+On my recent around the world tour, I had the option of laying over in the middle of nowhere China, Manila, or Ho Chi Minh City.
 I didn’t have to think long.
 Although China was the cheapest route, they don’t have authentic Vietnamese salad rolls.
 Manila would have been an interesting stop but I need more time there so I gladly booked a flight through Vietnam.
-What did I do on said layover?
+What did I do on this layover?
 Eat.
 Then eat some more.

 Back home I started to get withdraws from my surge of Vietnamese food.
-With that in mind I tried out this almost authentic Vietnamese salad rolls recipe and am happy to share the results here.
+With that in mind, I tried out this almost authentic Vietnamese salad rolls recipe and am happy to share the results here.
 Dig in.

-Almost Authentic Vietnamese Salad Rolls
+Almost Authentic Vietnamese Salad Rolls Recipe

 Before you Start: